codingforeveryone/READMEs/programmer-skills/git-basics.md

 $ git log
 ```

-Show in a tree-like view all your commits
+Show all of your commits in a tree-like view
 ```bash
 $ git log --graph --online --all
 ```